haxwell/quizki/README.md

 	set CATALINA_OPTS=%CATALINA_OPTS% -Xdebug -Xrunjdwp:transport=dt_socket,address=8088,server=y,suspend=n

 Unit Testing: In your chosen IDE you can select and run individual JUnit tests.
 Or you can use the command line to run the entire suite of JUnit test available for quizki.
 From the command line, change to %QUIZKI_HOME% and run "mvn test".
+Remember to rebuild the war file if before you run "mvn test", if you made any code changes.

 ### Frontend tests